-SPARC offers a competitive advantage to faculty members by providing strategic research funding development services and resources designed to develop capacity, build collaborations, increase application success rates and enhance research excellence at UBC.
+SPARC offers a competitive advantage to UBC faculty members by providing strategic services and resources for major Tri-Agency research grant competitions designed to develop capacity, build collaborations, increase application success rates and enhance research excellence at UBC.

-SPARC services and resources available to researchers at UBC’s Vancouver, Okanagan and academic hospital campuses for UBC-led applications is summarized below.
+SPARC services and resources for UBC faculty-led applications are summarized below.

 1. Program Outreach

 SPARC organizes a variety of events throughout the year for new and established UBC faculty members to provide an introduction to a specific funding agency and/or competition.
 These opportunities are communicated to the UBC research community via the Events+Workshops calendar and through the UBC Research Digest.

 UBC faculty researchers who are new to UBC can meet the SPARC team at the annual Research Orientation Day held by the Office of the Vice-President, Research and Innovation.
 Other events are organized on an ad hoc basis and typically target a special funding opportunity or create a networking opportunity within a specific research area/discipline.
 To suggest an event, please contact a SPARC team member who specializes in the relevant research domain.